Eagle SepticSeptic Information Guide

 How often should a septic tank be pumped?

 Most households should pump every 3–5 years, but the right frequency depends on tank size and the number of people in your home.
 A 1,000-gallon tank with 4 residents typically needs pumping every 3–4 years.
-We'll measure your sludge layer and give you a personalized recommendation at each visit.
+A good technician will measure the sludge layer and give you a personalized recommendation at each visit.

 How long does pumping take?

 For a standard residential tank, pumping typically takes 30–60 minutes.
 Larger tanks, buried lids, or difficult access can add time.
-We'll give you an accurate time estimate when you schedule.
+Most companies will give you an accurate time estimate when you schedule.

 Do I need to be home during pumping?

-Yes — we need access to the tank lid and the ability to ask questions about system history.
+Yes — the technician needs access to the tank lid and the ability to ask questions about system history.
 Someone 18 or older should be available for the appointment.

 What happens to the waste after pumping?

 All septage is transported in sealed vacuum trucks to a licensed wastewater treatment facility.
-We comply with all state and local regulations for waste disposal.
+Reputable companies comply with all state and local regulations for waste disposal.

 Can I use additives to avoid pumping?